oliismagilova/group-nine/.github/REFERENCES.md

 - If I want to commit the changes I have made or added files to the current repo I will run `git commit -m 'message'`

 - If I want to push the changes made to the current branch (usually main) - `git push -u origin master` or simply `git push`

+## Tips

+Make sure to do frequent adds and commits to avoid adding to many changes making reverting back more tedious if application breaks.
+This is also easier to track changes made within the application.